ToneAPI/.github/profile/README.md

-> Due to Microslop business decisions I migrated the repos to a private archive
+> Due to Microslop business decisions I migrated the repos to another archive

 Ask me on Matrix (@legonzaur:multirat.fr) or Discord (@legonzaur) if you want them it sent to you